mdn/content/files/en-us/mdn/writing_guidelines/page_structures/banners_and_notices/index.md

 ## What banners are automatically added

-Following macros are automatically added to the content in order to match the statuses stored in the `browser-compat-data` repository:
+The following macros are automatically added to the content in order to match the statuses stored in the browser-compat-data repository:

 - `\{{SeeCompatTable}}` — generates a **This is an experimental technology** banner that indicates the technology is [experimental](/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete#experimental).
 - `\{{Deprecated_Header}}` — generates a **Deprecated** banner that indicates that use of the technology is [discouraged](/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete#deprecated).
 - `\{{Non-standard_Header}}` — generates a **Non-Standard** banner that indicates that use of the technology is not part of a formal specification, even if it is implemented in multiple browsers.

-[Update the feature status in `browser-compat-data` repository](/en-US/docs/MDN/Writing_guidelines/Page_structures/Feature_status#how_to_add_or_update_feature_statuses) in order to change these values.
+[Update the feature status in the browser-compat-data repository](/en-US/docs/MDN/Writing_guidelines/Page_structures/Feature_status#how_to_add_or_update_feature_statuses) in order to change these values.

 > **Note:** While you can manually/update these macros in content, values that don't match the browser compatibility data will be replaced/removed.